What kind of organization is Xtreme Volleyball Academy (XVA)?

 When are tryouts?

-Club tryouts are governed by GEVA and authorized tryouts for boys begin in September and girls the first Friday of November each year.
+Club tryouts are typically held in August and September.
+Binding contract are are governed by GEVA and is typically valid in mid-September.
 Players should always check the schedule for their particular age group.

 How many tryouts can I attend and what if I can't attend on any of the dates listed?